Flores-JassoLab/ExtendAlign/README.md

 To test if the scripts are working as expected.

 ```
-mk test
+$ mk test
 ```

-You can confirm our results are reproducible:
+You can confirm our results are reproducible, using branch `all-hits`:

 ```
-mk our-paper-results
+$ mk our-paper-results
 ```